 |Foreign travel emergency||√||√|

-First-dollar plans are the most popular Medigap plans available.
+First-dollar plans are the most popular Medigap policies available.

 About 11.2 million people were enrolled in Medigap coverage in 2014, according to a report from America’s Health Insurance Plans (AHIP).
 More than 6 out of every 10 Medigap policyholders had either Plan F or Plan C.

 Plan F had 5.1 million enrollees in 2012, according to AHIP.
 Plan C had 1.2 million enrollees during the same period.

 The Affordable Care Act (ACA) — also called Obamacare — required that the National Association of Insurance Commissioners (NAIC) review Medigap Plan C and Plan F to ensure that physicians’ services are not being abused.